 Fairfield Wrongful Death Lawyer

-I'm Ed Smith, a Wrongful Death Lawyer in Fairfield.
 Discovering a loved one suddenly passed away in a preventable accident is a gut-wrenching, traumatic experience that far too many Fairfield residents have to struggle with on a regular basis.
 For example, a head-on car wreck occurred on Peabody Road near the city limits of Fairfield and Vacaville.
 Reports indicate that an SUV and a sedan collided head-on between Chuck Hammond Drive and the entrance to the California State Prison.
-The two occupants of the sedan lost their lives in this collision.
-In the blink of an eye, two families had their lives turned upside down due to this unexpected and tragic accident.Holding the Negligent Party Accountable Through a Wrongful Death Claim
+The two occupants of the car lost their lives in this collision.
+In the blink of an eye, two families had their lives turned upside down due to this unexpected and tragic accident.Holding the Negligent Party Accountable

 It is a hard truth - the sudden loss of a parent or spouse can create a tremendous amount of financial strain and turmoil for those left behind.
 This is especially true if the deceased was the primary income earner for a household.
 In a moment, a family may be left wondering how they will be able to pay the mortgage, the credit card bill, the car, and other expenses.
 Fortunately, the financial damages suffered by a family can be pursued through a wrongful death claim.

-- Medical Bills: If your deceased loved one was treated by an emergency room team or other medical professionals, you can be reimbursed for those costs.
+- Medical Bills: If your deceased loved one was treated by an emergency room team or other medical professionals, you could be reimbursed for those costs.

 - Funeral Expenses: You can seek reimbursement for the cost of the funeral, including burial expenses.

 - Future Earnings of the Deceased Loved One: You can seek reimbursement for the income the decedent would have earned if not for their untimely death.